Raina-Hong/AI-lead-generation-recommendation-analytics/report/project_report.md

 The recommendation strategy could be improved with a diversity-aware re-ranking layer that balances relevance with catalog exposure, seller fairness, category coverage, delivery reliability, and cold-start handling.
 This would reduce over-concentration while maintaining conversion performance.

 The LLM-enhanced seller action layer could also be upgraded from transparent rule logic to a real LLM workflow.
 For example, the model could generate personalised seller scripts, livestream talking points, buyer objection handling messages, and CRM follow-up templates.
 These outputs should be evaluated with seller adoption rate, message click-through rate, inquiry conversion, purchase conversion, and seller satisfaction metrics.
+In production, these generated messages should also be checked with content safety, seller fairness, hallucination control, and brand consistency guardrails.

 From an engineering perspective, the lead scoring and recommendation logic could be packaged into a lightweight API service.
 In a production-style design, new user events could update intent scores in near real time, and recommendations could be refreshed through a scheduled or streaming pipeline.